graphistry/graphistry-cli/docs/update-backup-migrate.md

 ### 2.25+

-On your new Graphistry instance, run the `etc/scripts/migrate.sh` to copy your older instance's state into the new instance.
-The script is safe to run between two instances on the same or different servers.
+On your new Graphistry instance, run the `etc/scripts/migrate.sh` or `etc/scripts/migrate-local.sh` to copy your older install's state into the new install.
+The first script is for running between different servers and the second for different installs on the same server.

 #### Steps